 The university is concerned about students and their total physical, mental, and emotional well-being.
 The university recognizes that a complex cluster of student and social issues surround the use of alcohol in society and that student views concerning its use vary widely.
-The following policy has been established in recognition of Washington State law and out of desire to create a living/learning environment consistent with the university’s goals and mission.
-Community members participating in PLU-sponsored study away programs are expected to respect the drinking laws of their host country while upholding the university policy outlined below.
-Students living off-campus are expected to adhere to local drinking laws.
+The following policy has been established in recognition of Washington State law and out of desire to create a living/learning environment consistent with the university goals and mission.
+Community members participating in PLU sponsored study away programs are expected to respect the drinking laws of their host country while upholding the university policy outlined below.
+Students living off campus are expected to adhere to local drinking laws.
 Violations of local law may be considered violations of the PLU Alcoholic Beverages Policy.
-In the case where a student is violating the Alcoholic Beverages policy, the University reserves the right to confiscate and dispose of alcoholic beverages and/or containers found on the premises.
+In the case where a student is violating the Alcoholic Beverages policy, the university reserves the right to confiscate and dispose of alcoholic beverages and/or containers found on the premises.

-- Possession and/or consumption of Alcoholic Beverages Of Age: Possession of alcoholic beverages is prohibited in or on university premises, including residence halls, regardless of age.
+- Possession and/or consumption of Alcoholic Beverages Of Age: Possession of alcoholic beverages is prohibited in or on university premises, including most residence halls, regardless of age.
 Empty alcohol containers and brewing equipment are similarly prohibited.
-The only exceptions include: Gonyea House (the President’s private residence), the Garfield Commons, events that use the University’s Catering and request alcoholic beverages to be served, the University House (which is privately owned), a Community Director’s university housing, South Hall and Kreidler Halls (as outlined in the South Hall Alcoholic Beverages Policy and the Conference and Events summer policies), and for the purpose of approved religious worship.
+The only exceptions include: the Garfield Commons, events that use University’s Catering and request alcoholic beverages to be served, the University House (which is privately owned), a Community Director’s university housing, South Hall and Harstad Hall (as outlined in the South Hall Alcoholic Beverages Policy and the Conference and Events summer policies), and for the purpose of approved religious worship.

 - Possession and/or consumption of Alcoholic Beverages Under Age: The use or possession of alcoholic beverages is prohibited on campus and in the residence halls for any student under the age of 21.
 Empty alcohol containers and brewing equipment are similarly prohibited.